allure-framework/allure-gradle/README.md

 ## Basic usage

-`allure-gradle` plugin implements Allure data gathering (e.g. Test` tasks), and data reporting (both individual and aggregate reports).
+`allure-gradle` plugin implements Allure data collecting (e.g. Test` tasks), and data reporting (both individual and aggregate reports).

-Data gathering and reporting are split to different Gradle plugins, so you could apply the ones you need.
+Data colecting and reporting are split to different Gradle plugins, so you could apply the ones you need.

 Note: 2.9+ requires Gradle 5.0+

 The minimal configuration is as follows.
-It would configure test tasks to gather Allure results and add `allureReport` and `allureServe` tasks for report inspection.
+It would configure test tasks to collect Allure results and add `allureReport` and `allureServe` tasks for report inspection.

 Groovy DSL: